aashirwad01/palindrome_birthday-reactapp/README.md

-# Getting Started with Create React App
+# Palindrome BirthDate Checker App
 A React based app to check whether birthday is palindrome or not.

 ## Uses